nrfconnect/sdk-nrfxlib/nrf_security/doc/glue_layer.rst

 Mbed TLS glue layer mechanisms
 ******************************
-The Mbed TLS glue layer relies on symbol renaming of known APIs in Mbed TLS to prevent collisions of identically named functions in multiple backends.
+The Mbed TLS glue layer will rename symbols to resolve the aliasing issues that occur from multiple enabled backends.
-The backend implementation is reached using a table of function pointers corresponding to the renamed symbols.
+The backend implementation is reached using a table of function pointers to the renamed symbols.

 .. code-block:: c
     :caption: Example: cc3xx backend ECDH function table